meetuparchive/MUSharedWebCredential/README.md

 ```

 **Saving a password in Safari AutoFill**
-_requires user approval if this username is already in Safari AutoFill_
+_requires user approval if editing an existing credential_
 ```objective-c
 [MUSharedWebCredential saveCredentialWithUsername:username
                                          password:password